avisokay/TopicBench/README.md

   Center for Quantitative Sciences, University of Washington
   - Wrote functions to calculate distance measures and tests for these
   - Edited documentation
-  - Created YAML file for the Conda environment
+  - Created YAML file for making a conda environment
   - Set up GitHub Actions for testing and linting

   Zilin Cheng